mhjacks/ansible-pattern-theory/README.md

 ```

 We should avoid "command" types, "shell" types, and other such mechanisms that may introduce configuration side effects
 or hide configuration details, in order to maximize the declarativeness of code.
+While this particular example would
+be relatively free of side effects, we would still not prefer it because it is less declarative.
+Further, the use of
+the explicit `dnf` command might limit the portability of the code from version to version of RHEL.

 In some cases, procedural code will be unavoidable, but for the best GitOps results, the more declarative code, the
 better.